strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

 :Required: true
 :Notes:
-  A colon separated list of Organisation Keys.

   A combination of the Primary Health Network's (PHN's) Organisation Key and the Provider Organisation's Organisation Key separated by a colon.

-  A Provider Organisation is also allowed to have suborganisations.
-In that case the Organisation Path is the PHNs Organisation Key, the Provider Organisation Key and the suborganisation's Organisation Key separated by a colon.

   Here is an example organisation structure showing the Organisation Path for each organisation: